bootstrap-vue/bootstrap-vue/src/components/form-date/README.md

 ### Disabling dates

-If you need to disabled specific dates within the date picker, specify a function reference to the `date-disabled-fn` prop.
+If you need to disable specific dates within the date picker, specify a function reference to the `date-disabled-fn` prop.
 The function is passed two arguments:

 - `ymd` The date as a `YYYY-MM-DD` string